Infocyte/PowershellTools/manualscan/readme.md

 The following command or script will initiate a survey of a sytem.
 Run it on any windows system and it will download the survey, execute it, and upload the results to your HUNT instance for processing.

 IMPORTANT: You DO NOT need to download this script.
-Yoy can leave it here unless you want to host it yourself.
+You can leave it here unless you want to host it yourself or run it locally as part of a scheduled task.

 To execute this script as a one liner on a windows host with powershell 2.0+, run this command replacing `instancecname` and `apikey` with your hunt instance <mandatory> and API key.
 NOTE: Instance name is your cname from the URL, not the FULL url https://instancecname.infocyte.com).
 This script will append the rest of the url for you.